Martin Shkreli: Incarceration

 Shkreli was federal inmate number 87850-053 and was first held at the Metropolitan Detention Center, Brooklyn, prior to being transferred to federal prison.
 On March 27, 2018, it was reported that Judge Kiyo Matsumoto agreed to recommend Shkreli serve his prison sentence at the minimum-security federal camp at USP Canaan, which he had previously requested.
 On April 18, 2018, Shkreli was transferred from Metropolitan Detention Center, Brooklyn, to FCI Fort Dix (a low-security facility) after his request to serve at Canaan was denied.
 Shkreli was later transferred to FCC Allenwood.

 On September 6, 2019, several media outlets reported that Shkreli had leveled a lawsuit in a Brooklyn court claiming he had been fraudulently persuaded by a former investor in his Elea Capital fund to sign a promissory note that "left him owing $420,000 to the man's father."
 Also in 2019, he was transferred to solitary confinement for a time, after prison authorities discovered he was using a contraband smartphone to conduct business from prison.
-While incarcerated, he began a relationship with reporter Christie Smythe, leading to their engagement during his imprisonment.
+While incarcerated, he began a relationship with financial reporter Christie Smythe, leading to their engagement during his imprisonment.

-Shkreli asked the court for compassionate release in April 2020, saying that he should be allowed to live at the New York City apartment of his then-fiancée (later identified as former Bloomberg reporter Christie Smythe) and that his firm needed him to develop a remedy for COVID-19.
+Shkreli asked the court for compassionate release in April 2020, saying that he should be allowed to live at the New York City apartment of his then-fiancée (later identified as Smythe) and that his firm needed him to develop a remedy for COVID-19.
 Judge Matsumoto denied the request and said it was another instance of "delusional self-aggrandizing behavior" by Shkreli.